by Texas Homesteader

 When I freeze potatoes I cook and mash them but add nothing else – no salt, pepper, milk or butter – just cooked mashed potatoes.
 I section them in sandwich bags into serving sizes & freeze them into individual bricks.

 To use them I’ll pull a brick of frozen mashed potatoes out of the freezer the night before and allow it to thaw in the refrigerator overnight.
-(The thawed mashed potatoes usually release quite a bit of water and that potato water is not wasted but poured into my weekly endless soup pot.)
+(The thawed mashed potatoes usually release quite a bit of water.
+That potato water is not wasted but poured into my weekly endless soup pot.)

 The potatoes are often enjoyed for supper that night by simply heating them and adding salt & pepper, a small pat of butter and maybe a light splash of milk.
 I can tell no difference in these potatoes and the potatoes I’ve cooked fresh & mashed.
 But I’ve found RancherMan’s absolute FAVORITE way to eat leftover mashed potatoes – POTATO CAKES!